 (1) Except as noted, each of the directors has held the positions of responsibility set out in this column (but not necessarily his present title) for more than five years.
 In addition to the directorships listed in this column, the following individuals also serve on the Boards of Directors of the following companies: James B. Williams: The Coca-Cola Company; R. Randall Rollins: Dover Motorsports, Inc. and Dover Downs Gaming and Entertainment, Inc.; Gary W. Rollins, Genuine Parts Company.
-All persons named, with the exception of Thomas J. Lawley, M.D. and Mr. Glen W. Rollins, in the above table are directors of RPC, Inc. and Marine Products Corporation.
+All persons named, with the exception of Thomas J. Lawley, M.D., in the above table are directors of RPC, Inc. and Marine Products Corporation.

-During the past five years, in addition to the companies listed above, some of the directors served on the board of directors of in the following publicly traded companies: Prior to 2005, R. Randall Rollins served as the director of SunTrust Banks, Inc. Prior to 2007, James B. Williams served as the director of Genuine Parts Company, and Georgia Pacific Corporation.
-Prior to 2009, Larry L. Prince served as a director of Crawford & Company and Equifax, Inc.
+During the past five years, in addition to the companies listed above, some of the directors served on the board of directors of the following publicly traded companies: Prior to 2009, Larry L. Prince served as a director of Crawford & Company, Equifax, Inc., SunTrust Banks, Inc. and John H. Harland Company.

-- (2) Except as otherwise noted, the nature of the beneficial ownership for all shares is sole voting and investment power. - (3) R. Randall Rollins and Gary W. Rollins are brothers.
-Gary W. Rollins is the father of Glen W. Rollins - (4) See information contained in footnote (2) to the table appearing in the Stock Ownership of Certain Beneficial Owners and Management section. - (5) See information contained in footnote (3) to the table appearing in Stock Ownership of Certain Beneficial Owners and Management section. - (6) Includes 119,978 shares of Common Stock of the Company held by a trust of which he is a Co-Trustee and as to which he shares voting and investment power and 505 shares held in a wholly owned corporation.
+- (2) Except as otherwise noted, the nature of the beneficial ownership for all shares is sole voting and investment power. - (3) R. Randall Rollins and Gary W. Rollins are brothers. - (4) See information contained in footnote (3) to the table appearing in the Stock Ownership of Certain Beneficial Owners and Management section. - (5) Includes 119,977 shares of Common Stock of the Company held by a trust of which he is a Co-Trustee and as to which he shares voting and investment power and 505 shares held in a wholly owned corporation.
 Also includes 1,518 shares held by his wife.
-Does not include shares of Common Stock of the Company owned by Rollins Holding Company, an interest in which is indirectly held by a trust of which Mr. Tippie is a Co-Trustee but not a beneficiary. - Less than 1% of outstanding shares. - Mr. Henry B. Tippie disclaims any beneficial interest in these holdings.
+Does not include shares of Common Stock of the Company owned by Rollins Holding Company, an interest in which is indirectly held by a trust of which Mr. Tippie is a Co-Trustee but not a beneficiary. - (6) See information contained in footnote (2) to the table appearing in Stock Ownership of Certain Beneficial Owners and Management section. - Less than 1% of outstanding shares. - Mr. Henry B. Tippie disclaims any beneficial interest in these holdings.

-The following information is furnished as of March 4, 2011, for each of our directors and each of the nominees:
+The following information is furnished as of March 2, 2012, for each of our directors and each of the nominees: